Licences are required for any display that may protrude/project over a public highway.

 - Tell us if the location for your portable signals is near permanent traffic signals so we can decide if it's necessary to switch these off during your works.
 Only Wiltshire Council representatives can switch them off or on.
 Email email@example.com for advice before beginning your application if you remain unclear of the possible need for switch offs.
 There is a fee for this.

-- Ensure you have a plan showing both the location of works and the positions of the portable traffic signal heads which can be uploaded during your application.
+- Ensure you have a plan showing both the location of works and the positions of the portable traffic signal heads which can be included with your application.

 Transport, Environment and Leisure,